 The University Sexual Harassment Policy also prohibits sexual violence, including domestic violence, dating violence, sexual exploitation and stalking.
-If you have been subjected to sexual violence or have witnessed sexual violence, please contact the Office of Equal Opportunity & Academic Compliance, Title IX Coordinator at (913) 588-8011, or click here to file a complaint online.
+If you have been subjected to sexual violence or have witnessed sexual violence, please contact the Office of Civil Rights and Title IX at email@example.com, or file a report online.

 If you have been a victim of sexual violence follow these four steps:

 - Call someone you trust such as a friend or family member.

 - Seek medical attention to ensure your well-being as well as to have forensic evidence collected.